o3de/o3de.org/content/docs/contributing/to-docs/style-guide/format.md

 #### Definition lists

 Use definition lists for content that lists a pair of terms and their definitions.
 For example, a glossary.

+Use `:` to delineate each definition in the list.

 Definition list example: